-- Manual: This workflow will be added to the request detail screen to allow the connector to manually execute it. - Future Follow-up Date Reached: In this case, the workflow is launched by the Connection Request Workflow Triggers job.
+- Manual: This workflow will be added to the request detail screen to allow the connector to manually execute it.
+As of Rock v14.1 you can optionally limit which workflows display on the request based on the status of the request. - Future Follow-up Date Reached: In this case, the workflow is launched by the Connection Request Workflow Triggers job.
 Depending on how the job is configured, the workflow will launch on or after the request's Future Followup date. - Workflow Type: This is the simple part.
 This defines which workflow will be executed when the trigger condition is met.